Old Main

 The “new” Old Main was constructed quickly by recycling the limestone from the original College Building.
 Costing $83,700, it was ready for occupancy in 1930.
 A Georgian-style neoclassical building, Old Main was designed by America’s preeminent campus architect: Charles Z. Klauder of Philadelphia.
 He created campus master plans — including Penn State’s — as well as scores of well-known structures, including the Peabody Museum at Yale University, Franklin Field and the Palestra at the University of Pennsylvania, and the Cathedral of Learning at the University of Pittsburgh.

 Nowhere, however, was his imprint more widely felt than at Penn State, for which he designed eighteen buildings, many in Georgian Revival style.
-His work includes Rec Hall, Sackett Building, Pattee Library, Buckhout and Borland Labs, the Nittany Lion Inn, Steidle Building, the Power Plant, Electrical Engineering West, Henderson Human Development Building, and the classically symmetrical West Halls.
+His work includes the Recreation Building, Sackett Building, Pattee Library, Buckhout and Borland Labs, the Nittany Lion Inn, Steidle Building, the Power Plant, Electrical Engineering West, Henderson Human Development Building, and the classically symmetrical West Halls.

 Old Main is his iconic masterpiece.
 Initially, it housed the student union and space for various student activities, in addition to offices for the president and senior administrators and their staff operations.
 Today, the building continues to be the home of the president and senior administrators.